Qatar has become a key bridge in efforts to rescue hostages in Gaza as well as dialogue between the powers involved in the Israel-Hamas war.

 In the long term, it will be difficult for Qatar to maintain its "monopoly" in hostage negotiations in the Gaza Strip and communication with Hamas, when many Middle Eastern countries are also trying to play a bigger role in resolving the hostage crisis.

-According to expert Hasni Abidi, Egypt and Türkiye have the potential to intervene more deeply in the hostage rescue negotiation efforts when they have established a long-term communication channel with Hamas, thereby convincing the Hamas leadership to accept dialogue.
+According to expert Hasni Abidi, Egypt and Türkiye have the potential to intervene more deeply in the hostage rescue negotiation efforts when they have established a long-term communication channel with Hamas, thereby convincing Hamas leaders to accept dialogue.
 With a large number of hostages, the negotiation process will be prolonged and the parties will find it difficult to reach an agreement in one negotiation.

 "There will not be a common negotiation for all hostages.
 Each country whose citizens are held will have to find its own way to negotiate," Hasni Abidi said.

-After its initial success, Qatar is under pressure to reassess the risks of maintaining its military partnership with the West while maintaining contact with the Hamas militant group, especially given the high civilian casualties in the October 7 attack.
+After its initial success, Qatar is under pressure to reassess the risks of maintaining its military partnership with the West while maintaining contact with the Hamas militant group, especially given the large civilian casualties in the October 7 attack.

-According to diplomatic officials revealed to the Washington Post, in addition to the topic of hostage rescue negotiations in the Gaza Strip, US Secretary of State Blinken reached an agreement asking Qatar to review its relationship with Hamas once the hostage crisis is resolved.
-This move is part of a strategy to isolate and reduce Hamas' power, preventing the recurrence of large-scale attacks on Israel.
+According to diplomatic officials revealed to the Washington Post, in addition to the topic of hostage rescue negotiations in the Gaza Strip, US Secretary of State Blinken has reached an agreement asking Qatar to review its relationship with Hamas once the hostage crisis is resolved.
+This move is part of a strategy to isolate and reduce Hamas's power, preventing the recurrence of large-scale attacks on Israel.

-Axios, citing a US government source, revealed that Washington also asked Qatar to "tone down" messages attacking Israel on Al Jazeera, a news channel based in the country.
+Axios, citing US government sources, revealed that Washington also asked Qatar to "tone down" messages attacking Israel on Al Jazeera, a news channel based in the country.
 The US is concerned that the Qatari government-funded media outlet will fuel the fire with articles criticizing Israel, fanning public anger in Arab countries and causing conflict to spread in the Middle East.

 "The relationship with Hamas has become a double-edged sword, forcing the Qatari government to shape the appropriate message.
 Although the US is appreciating Qatar's role in the hostage rescue effort, the image of this Gulf country is still negatively affected by Hamas," said Mehran Kamrava, professor of public policy at Georgetown University Qatar.